GiliSoft RAM Disk

 Who Is This For?

-Windows users trying to speed up temporary file workflows
+Windows users trying to speed up temporary files

 Use RAM Disk when the files are disposable but accessed constantly, such as temp folders, browser cache, scratch data, and short-lived working files.